 - Rooms on the map with enlarged squares indicate there's still paths from that room you haven't found yet, even if (like with The Butterfly Effect) there aren't any other path indicators leading from it.

 - The rewind feature in Forza Motorsport 3 takes this trope and runs with it.
 Are you getting to the end of a long endurance race, only to take a turn wide and crash into a wall?
 No problem!
 Just hit the back button, rewind, and take the turn again instead of restarting from scratch.
+It returns in later Forza games as an assist that can be turned off (before the race) for a larger credit bonus

 - The Mario Kart games are quite well known for this.
 In general, better items are given to those at the back of the pack.
 First-place characters mostly receive Mushrooms and bananas, whereas 8th place characters mostly receive Stars, Boos, and the dreaded Blue Shells.
 However, this usually applies to human players much more strongly in order to help them catch up.
 A human in 8th place will likely receive a game-breaking item each time, but a CPU player probably will not.